Skip to main content

 The CMU Traffic Ordinance provides, in part:

-"No funeral, procession, or parade, excepting the forces of the United States Armed Services, the military forces of the State, and the forces of the police and fire departments shall occupy, march or proceed along any street or roadway except in accordance with a permit from the Central Michigan University Office of Student Activities and Involvement and such other regulations as are set forth herein which may apply.
-No sound truck or other vehicle equipped with amplifier or loudspeaker may be used unless written authorization is obtained from the Central Michigan University Office of Student Activities and Involvement."
+“No funeral, procession, or parade, except the forces of the United States Armed Services, the military forces of the State, and the forces of the police and fire departments shall occupy, march or proceed along any street or roadway except in accordance with a permit from the Central Michigan University Office of Student Activities and Involvement and such other regulations as set forth herein.
+No sound truck or other vehicle equipped with any amplifier or loudspeaker may be used unless written authorization is obtained form the Central Michigan University Office of Student Activities and Involvement.”

 IX.
 AMPLIFIED SOUND

-The use of AMPLIFIED SOUND may be desirable or necessary in connection with certain activities or events on the campus.
-At the same time AMPLIFIED SOUND presents the potential for interference with University activities.
-Therefore, the use of AMPLIFIED SOUND is governed by these policies.
+The use of Amplified Sound may be desirable or necessary in connection with certain activities or events on campus.
+At the same time, Amplified Sound presents the potential for interference with University activities.
+Therefore, the use of Amplified Sound is governed by these policies.

-A. A Person or group wishing to use AMPLIFIED SOUND is required to register with the Associate Vice-President of Student Affairs, or his/her designee, a minimum of two business days in advance of the proposed date of the event.
-The AVP or his/her designee shall make a determination as to the appropriate time and place for the use of the AMPLIFIED SOUND.
-To register, that person or representative of the group must provide his/her name or group’s name, address, phone number, type of AMPLIFIED SOUND proposed to be used and the approximate time and location of the proposed use of the AMPLIFIED SOUND.
+A. A Person or a group wishing to use Amplified Sound is required to register with the Vice President of Student Affairs, or their designee, a minimum of two business days in advance of the proposed date of the event.
+The VP or their designee shall make a determination as to the appropriate time and place for the use of the Amplified Sound.
+To register, that person or representative of the group must provide their name or group’s name, address, phone number, type of Amplified Sound proposed to be used, and the approximate time and location of the proposed use of the Amplified Sound.

-B. The factors used in determining the appropriate time and place of the use of AMPLIFIED SOUND are as follows:
+B. The factors used in determining the appropriate time and place for the use of Amplified Sound are as follows:

-1. AMPLIFIED SOUND is allowed between Park Library and the Central Park pond area and in the Warriner Mall area between the flagpole (north of Warriner Hall) and the south ends of Grawn and Smith Halls on non-class days and from 12:00 noon to 2:00 p.m. on class days.
-The Associate Vice-President of Student Affairs, or his/her designee, may establish a decibel level which may not be exceeded by the AMPLIFIED SOUND.
+1. Amplified Sound is allowed between Park Library and the Fabiano Botanical Garden Pond area and in the Warriner Mall area between the flagpole (north of Warriner Hall) and the south ends of Grawn Hall and Smith Hall on non-class days and from 12:00 p.m. to 2:00 p.m. on class days.
+The Vice President of Student Affairs, or their designee, may establish a decibel level that may not be exceeded by the Amplified Sound.

-2. In addition, the use of AMPLIFIED SOUND elsewhere on campus will be permitted if its use will not disrupt University activities, including, but not limited to, classes and other academic or administrative activities.
-The Associate Vice-President of Student Affairs, or his/her designee, may establish conditions as to time, place and manner of the use of the AMPLIFIED SOUND, including a decibel level for the AMPLIFIED SOUND which may not be exceeded.
+2. In addition, the use of Amplified Sound elsewhere on campus will be permitted if its use will not disrupt University activities, including, but not limited to, classes and other academic or administrative activities.
+The Vice President of Student Affairs, or their designee, may establish conditions as to time, place and manner of the use of the Amplified Sound, including a decibel level the Amplified Sound shall not be exceeded.

 X. CAMPUS MAIL

-B. A REGISTERED STUDENT ORGANIZATION may send, by Campus Mail, announcements of the time and place of its meetings together with a short description of the purpose of its meetings to members of the REGISTERED STUDENT ORGANIZATION.
-A REGISTERED STUDENT ORGANIZATION may also send general announcements of the time and place of meetings or organization-sponsored events, together with short descriptions of the purposes of the meetings or events, to the general DISTRIBUTION lists maintained by the Campus Mail Service.
+B. A Registered Student Organization may send, by Campus Mail, announcements of the time and place of its meetings, together with a short description of the purpose of this meetings to members of the Registered Student Organization.
+A Registered Student Organization may also send general announcements of the time and place of meetings or organization-sponsored events, together with short descriptions of the purposes of the meetings or events, to the general distribution lists maintained by the Campus Mail Service.

-C. All other material or communication, including PRINTED MATERIALS, will be delivered by the Campus Mail Service only if it is received from the U.S. Postal agency with sufficient postage attached.
+C. All other material or communication, including Printed Materials, will be delivered by Campus Mail Service only if it received from the U.S. Postal agency with sufficient postage attached.

 XI.
 DIGITAL COMMUNICATION

-A. The use of the University’s digital systems (e-mail, LISTSERV lists, digital announcements, etc.) by all individuals and/or organizations must comply with the CMU Responsible Use of Computing Policy
+A. The use of University’s digital systems (e-mail, LISTSERV lists, digital announcements, etc.) by all individuals and/or organizations must comply with the CMU Responsible Use of Computing Policy.

 This message is not endorsed by Central Michigan University.